core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ~~~~
 {: align="left"}

-The .sid file used in this example is available in appendix C.
+The .sid file used in this example is available in {{sid-file-example}}.

 CBOR diagnostic notation: